exasol/websocket-api/WebsocketAPI.md

 This command executes a prepared statement which has already been created.

+If the SQL statement returns a result set which has less than 1,000 rows of data, the data will be provided in the data field of resultSet.
+However if the SQL statement returns a result set which has 1,000 or more rows of data, a result set will be opened whose handle is returned in the resultSetHandle field of resultSet.
+Using this handle, the data from the result set can be retrieved using the Fetch command.
+Once the result set is no longer needed, it should be closed using the CloseResultSet command.

 Request fields:
   * command (string) => command name: "executePreparedStatement"
   * attributes (object, optional) =>   attributes to set for the connection (see below)